Renting vs. Owning in Australia

 Can a minimum wage earner afford a mortgage?

-Affordability remains a pressing issue for many Australians, particularly those on lower incomes.
-Latest figures from the ABS show the average weekly earnings for full-time adults sit at $2,010.
-While homeownership remains largely unattainable for minimum-wage earners, renting is generally a more viable option for low-income households.
+Affordability remains a major issue for many Australians, particularly those on lower incomes.
+Latest figures from the Australian Bureau of Statistics show the average weekly earnings for full-time adults are $2,051.
+While homeownership remains largely out of reach for minimum-wage earners, renting is generally a more realistic option for low-income households.

 With property prices, interest rates and the cost of living continuing to rise, buying a home has become increasingly out of reach without financial support or a dual income.
 The higher cost of mortgage repayments compared to rent reinforces the notion that renting is the more practical choice for those earning lower wages.